 ‘Open the curtains at wake-up time as well, to get lots of natural light into the room,’ Angela continues.

 ‘And if possible open the window to let in some fresh air.
 This is important on all sorts of levels.
 The light helps your baby to distinguish between day and night.
 The fresh air is something she can feel around her.
 And having access to the natural world is a deep-rooted need in all humans.
 There is so much research that shows how we benefit from having exposure to nature – so much so that even looking at pictures of plants can make us feel happier and calmer.
 So get that important natural connection in first thing in the morning!’

 Feeding your baby

 There are no hard and fast rules for mealtimes, whether your baby has milk or solids.

 How often she feeds depends on how old she is, whether she’s going through a growth spurt and her appetite.
 Most babies don’t take more than they need: they ask to be fed when they’re hungry and stop when they’re full.
 So give her feeds when she asks for them.

-‘Most babies feed better after a sleep,’ says Angela, ‘as tiredness can override hunger.
-So you may find that when your baby is weaned, it’s easier to have four meals a day instead of three: breakfast, a light brunch followed by a sleep, then a later lunch and supper before bed.
+Angela says: 'You may find that when your baby is weaned, it’s easier to have four meals a day instead of three: breakfast, a light brunch followed by a sleep, then a later lunch and supper before bed.
 It can be more trouble than it’s worth trying to get your baby to stay awake until after lunch – she’ll just end up tired and not feeding properly, so she’s hungry too.’

 Your baby’s naptime